Reprinted from 2018

 When I look back on the years of what the Lord had to do in me to accomplish His promise and calling, I am encouraged to have adopted a father in the faith who has remained faithful to the calling God gave to him.
 I see an example and a testimony of God’s love and provision, not just for me, but also, for the body of Christ, in the calling God gave to Brother Jimmy Swaggart and his entire family.

-As we commemorate 60 years of service to our Lord, we must not separate those God has chosen for his work.
-Let us all with thanksgiving give honor to where honor is due.
-Join me in a special prayer for Jimmy and Frances, Donnie and Debbie, and Gabe and Jill, that our Lord who called them will continue to anoint them with His Spirit so that the Great Commission in our generation can be fulfilled.
+Let us all, with thanksgiving, give honor to where honor is due.
+Join me daily in special prayers for Jimmy and Frances, Donnie and Debbie, and Gabe and Jill, that our Lord who called them will continue to anoint them with His Spirit so that the Great Commission in our generation can be fulfilled.
 How does one measure a ministry?
 Very simply: by the number of lives changed by the power of God.